DatoXx8/grads/README.md

 # Grads

 Grads is a deep learning framework written in Zig.
-It is mainly a recreational project, though you can use it for serious projects if you want to.
+It is a recreational project, though you can use it for serious projects if you want to.
 It is essentialy an optimizing transpiler to OpenCL.

 Grads is currently licensed under the [Mozilla Public License](https://www.mozilla.org/en-US/MPL/2.0/).